 ADVISING RESOURCES AND EXPECTATIONS

 Students will submit an EPS form to become a secondary field student as early as possible but no later than the course enrollment deadline of their penultimate term; the department will then assign a faculty member to be an adviser.
-This form can be found on department's website; paper copies are available from the Academic Administrator.
-The Academic Administrator will also provide guidance on course selection, as well as review student records to certify completion of requirements.
-Once the course requirements have been fulfilled, students will follow the FAS procedures to submit a form to the Registrar confirming that requirements have been met.
+This form can be found on department's website; paper copies are available from the Academic Programs Manager.
+The Academic Programs Manager will also provide guidance on course selection, as well as review student records to certify completion of requirements.
+Once the course requirements have been fulfilled, students will follow the FAS procedures to confirm in my.harvard that requirements have been met.

 The Department of Earth and Planetary Sciences wants to encourage students who are pursuing a secondary field in EPS to become full citizens of the department.
 Secondary field students will be invited to all events and activities currently open to concentrators to provide opportunities for all EPS concentrators to get acquainted with one another and with members of the faculty.